 You don’t need a lot of land to have a couple of goats.
 Even less than an acre.
 But they do need some room to run for exercise.
 You can even take them for walks on a leash.
 It just takes some training.
 They will need a shelter to get out of the elements.
 Most goats do well in cold weather, but ours don’t like rain or snow.
 Keep in mind if you live in a cold climate, they will stay inside a lot during the winter when the weather is bad.
 So, don’t make it too small and I would insulate it.
 Being insulated will also help keep it cool during the summer and warmer in the winter.
 I use a radiant barrier on the roof, to help keep it cool in the summer.
 It will reduce around 90% of the heat.

 Each situation is different.
 Our goats do not have fresh pastures to graze on.
 So we provide 1st, 2nd and 3rd cutting hay that is a mix orchard and clover with some timothy grass.
 Goats will get fat from hay with alfalfa in it and alfalfa is not good for bucks or wethers because of the high calcium that can cause urinary calculi build up.
 We feed our does Purina goat chow.
 Our kids , wethers and bucks get Purina Noble Goat, which has ammonium chloride in it.
-All feed is measured out for that specific goat.
-Does get 1/2 cup twice a day.
-Wethers and Buck get 1/4 cup.
-We also provide free choice Kalmbach goat minerals to adults only, it also has ammonium chloride.
+All feed is measured out for that specific goat based on weight and their condition.
+We also provide free choice Kalmbach goat minerals, it also has ammonium chloride.
 Also free choice baking soda is provided to the does.
 Baking soda is not good for wethers or bucks.
 You want them to have a higher acidic level in their stomach to prevent urinary calculi.

 Most goat health issues are with nutrition, parasites, and the cleanliness of their environment.
 Parasites will be one of the biggest factors when starting out.
 We used to have fecal test for parasites done on our herd every other month.
 Now we never have a problem and only test if we have a concern with one of our goats.
 Knowing how to check the eyelids using FAMACHA chart is helpful.
 We check every couple of weeks.
 If you have large pastures and are able to rotate them, then it might not be as tough for you.
 But for us, with a few dozen animals and less than a acre, it was a challenge.
 Our padocs are kept dry with pine shavings.
 We don’t have any grass for them to try to eat.
 I use a yard vac everyday to vacuum up any goat poop to try to eliminate the parasite life cycle in our yard.
 Yes, it is a lot of work.
 But, we are parasite free for over a year now.

 Anyone new to goats, I would check out on facebook Goat Vet Corner https://www.facebook.com/groups/1516191428627267/.
 Tons of information from Vets who the best in the field.
 You will find it hard to find good vets that have real knowledge on goats, even in rural areas.
-We now travel and hour away to Ann Arbor Michigan to Animal Kingdom Vet Clinic.
-In our area they are the best, from household pets to livestock, and to zoo animals they do it all.
-My biggest reason for my vet choice is not just their knowledge but their facility to be able to do it all.
+We travel and hour away to our Vet.

 On nutrition, we have tried a few goat feed brands, even Non GMO.
 Our goats overall body condition and coat quality is the best using Purina Goat Chow.
 It is not the cheapest, but you get what you paid for.